Directed by Patty Jenkins —2003, US — 109 minutes, color, aspect ratio 1.85:1 — Suspense

 IN BRIEF, with a shattering performance by Charlize Theron, this film digs beneath the surface of serial killer Aileen Wuornos to find the human being behind the myth.

 In Monster, Charlize Theron (The Cider House Rules, The Italian Job) explodes in a performance of stunning depth as convicted serial killer Aileen Wuornos.
 Theron deservedly won every national and international award for best actress of 2003; she also co-produced this film.
-She and writer/director Patty Jenkins, making her feature film debut, explore the deepest emotional recesses of Wuornos.
+She and writer/director Patty Jenkins (the new Wonder Woman films), making her feature film debut, explore the deepest emotional recesses of Wuornos.
 A severely abused and cast-off woman, barely scraping by as a highway prostitute, Wuornos falls passionately in love with naive, young Selby Wall (Christina Ricci, The Opposite of Sex, Sleepy Hollow).
 Desperately seeking honest employment, and the dream of a decent life with Selby, time and again Wuornos finds her hopes crushed.
 When she reaches the breaking point, no one could imagine the nightmare that awaited the seven men she saw as standing in the way of her happiness.

 Monster is so powerful – at times it moved me to tears, and I don’t often cry over murderers – because Theron and Jenkins, with astonishing insight, show us the volcanic fullness of Wuornos.